APPLICATION INFORMATION & FORM

 1) APPLICATION FORM: all participants, including auditors

 The online application is linked below.
 Please be sure to mark ALL of the categories in which you plan to participate.
-No additional application materials are required to participate in Category V (Improvisation) or Category VI (Balinese Gamelan), and no prior experience is required for Categories V and VI.
+No additional application materials or prior experience are required to participate in Category V (Improvisation).

 2) BRIEF RESUME (at least 1-3 pages): all participants, including auditors